-One advantage of GiGL’s non-for-profit business model is that we are also able to make selected information available to researchers without charging for our time.
+One advantage GiGL has as a Community Interest Company is that we are also able to make selected information available to researchers, without charging for our time.
 This helps students on their way to completing their courses, and also promotes learning and discussion about our datasets.
-Sometimes, it also generates new data for the partnership.
+It also often generates new data for the partnership.

 GiGL’s work would not be possible without the many recorders in London.
 If you’d like to learn more about getting involved with recording, explore our Recording Section.